Dominilk01/FastBoard/README.md

 * No flickering (without using a buffer)
 * Compatible with all Minecraft versions starting with 1.7.10
-* Small (around 750 lines of code with the Javadoc) and no dependencies
+* Small and no dependencies
 * Easy to use
 * Dynamic scoreboard size: you don't need to add/remove lines, you can directly give a string list (or array) to change all the lines
 * Everything is at the packet level, so it works with other plugins using scoreboard and/or teams